What Leaders Say

 Chairman of the Advisory Board/ President/ Commissioner of the Lower Saxony Minister for Science and Culture/Former President

-• Portrait of Dr. Uwe Schroeder-Wildberg
+Portrait of Prof. Dr. Mohammad AL-Smadi

-• Portrait of Prof. Dr. Eduard Mühle
+Portrait of Prof. Dr. Eduard Mühle

 The German University of Digital Science has taken a transformative step in expanding access to high-quality, research-driven higher education in future digital technologies.
 Grounded in the strong academic tradition and rigorous standards of the German higher education system, it offers internationally recognized degrees that stand for excellence, reliability, and innovation.
 By removing geographic barriers, it enables talented individuals from around the world to earn degrees without relocating, making excellence in education globally accessible.
 This model strengthens international collaboration and attracts diverse international talent essential for shaping the next generation of digital leaders.
 At the same time, the German UDS’s fully online structure allows learners to integrate study seamlessly into their professional and family lives.
 Parents and caregivers, in particular, benefit from the ability to learn without uprooting their families or compromising daily responsibilities.
 By aligning lifelong learning with real-world commitments, a digital university creates opportunity without disruption and supports sustainable, inclusive participation in the digital future.